Bharath-0410/Bharath-systems/HW4/readme.md

+here we are adding the example code to add the jobs of the main code where they are stored in the compiled file.

 1. `jobs`: Array of structures to store information about jobs.
 2. `job_id`: Integer variable representing the ID of a job.